adebiyial/nightingale/README.md

 6. Click **Reload** to reload the Code
 7. From the menu bar click: Code > Preferences > Color Theme > **Nightingale**

-# Uses

-1. The font in the preview image is Dank Mono, [download it ＄ here](https://dank.sh/).

 # Footnote

+ The font in the preview image is Dank Mono, [download it ＄ here](https://dank.sh/).

 This is my first time building a VSCode theme so if you notice any issue, please let me know:
 - [Twitter DM] (https://twitter.com/adebiyial)